 Part of the reason for this is the increasing number of companies and other entities, such as restaurants, that want to access the large and growing opportunity associated with selling halal products.
 Undoubtedly, the problem with contamination is at least partially associated with the fact that, to date, there has been no easy, rapid and accurate way to test products for pork contamination.
 Thus, little testing is performed.

 Given that this contamination can occur anywhere in the value chain, from slaughterhouse to the table, there is a need to be able to verify the purity of products at a variety of locations quickly and easily.

 Simplifying Accurate Pork-DNA Detection

 The HaFYS™ Pork-DNA Detection assay is based on Intellectual Property developed at the Halal Products Research Institute (HPRI) at the University of Putra Malaysia (UPM).
-GeneTec has exclusively licensed this IP from UPM and has developed it for implementation on the GeneSTAT System.
+GeneSTAT Molecular Diagnostics (GMD) has exclusively licensed this IP from UPM and has developed it for implementation on the GeneSTAT System.
 The assay is highly sensitive (0.001% pork in a non-pork meat products) and highly specific.
 The HaFYS assay has been ISO 17025 certified at HPRI using the GeneSTAT System.

 Performing testing on raw materials and finished products can also provide companies with a market differentiator in what is becoming a highly competitive halal products market.

-The HaFYS assay on the GeneSTAT provides testing Anywhere, Anytime by Anyone for identification of pork-DNA in products for determination, monitoring and surveillance of halal purity relative to adulteration or contamination of halal products with pork.
+The HaFYS assay on the GeneSTAT provides simple and accurate testing for identification of pork-DNA in products for determination, monitoring and surveillance of halal purity, relative to adulteration or contamination of halal products with pork.